dantleech/artago/README.md

 ### BuildId

 By default the BuildId will default to the current date (YYY-MM-DD H:i:s).
-If you may want to override this to correspond with your CI servers build ID:
+You may want to override this to correspond with your CI servers build ID:

 ```
 $ curl  -H"BuildId:123456" // ...
 ```

+It is subsequently available in expressions via. `artifact.BuildId`.

 Configuration
 -------------